ertelek/gitcrumbs/README.md

 - For untracked files, it records metadata + hashed content.
 - Snapshots live in SQLite; file bytes live in Git’s object store (efficient, deduplicated).
 - The tracker writes a tiny `tracker_state.json` so it knows when to anchor after restore and when to create the next snapshot.
+- Keeps track of your branches and commits so when you restore a snapshot, things are in the same state as they were when it was created.
+- Ignores any files in .gitignore.

 ---